m1ner79/blogspace/data/blog/day49.md

 Today, after reading a bit of documentation, I decided to understand React.

-I had never worked with that technology before, so I installed it on my laptop.
+I had never worked with that technology.

-Because I had Node.js installed before for my other projects, so the whole set up went nicely.
+I installed it on my laptop and because I had Node.js installed before for my other projects, so the whole set up went nicely.

 After everything was set up, I followed the tic-tac-toe tutorial to get some understanding.